LLNL/Abmarl/docs/src/overview.rst

 ~~~~~~~~~~~~~~~~~~~

 The :ref:`SuperAgentWrapper <api_super_agent_wrapper>` creates *super* agents who
-*cover* and control multiple agents.
-The super agents concatenate the observation and
+*cover* and control multiple agents in the simulation.
+The super agents concatenate
-action spaces of all their covered agents.
-In addition, the observation space is
+the observation and action spaces of all their covered agents.
+In addition, the
-given a *mask* channel to indicate which of their covered agents is done.
+observation space is given a *mask* channel to indicate which of their covered agents is done.
 This
 channel is important because the simulation dynamics change when a covered agent
 is done but the super agent may still be active.
 Without this mask, the super
-agent would experience completely different simulation dynamcis for some of
+agent would experience completely different simulation dynamics for some of
 its covered agents with no indication as to why.

 Unless handled carefully, the super agent will report observations for done
 covered agents.
 This may contaminate the training data with an unfair advantage.
-For exmample, a dead covered agent should not be able to provide the super agent with
+For example, a dead covered agent should not be able to provide the super agent with
 useful information.
-In order to correct this, the user may supply the
+In order to correct this, the user may supply a
 :ref:`null observation <>` for an `ObservingAgent`.
 When a covered agent is done,
 the :ref:`SuperAgentWrapper <api_super_agent_wrapper>` will try to use its null
 observation going forward.